husio/masenko/README.md

 # Masenko

-*Masenko is an open source background task manager with a focus on reliability and complete, easy to use API.*
+Masenko is an open source background task manager with a focus on reliability and complete, easy to use API.

-See the [documentation](https://masenko.readthedocs.io/en/latest/) for more information.
+See the [documentation](https://masenko.readthedocs.io/en/latest/) for more details.

 [Unreliable benchmarks over time](http://benchsrv.herokuapp.com/).